 The consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries.
-Recently acquired subsidiaries that are included in the Company's consolidated financial statements as of the date of acquisition include: Euronet Essentis Limited ("Euronet" or "Essentis") acquired during the year ended December 31, 2009.
+Recently acquired subsidiaries that are included in the Company's consolidated financial statements as of the date of acquisition include: ISD Corporation ("ISD") and Euronet Essentis Limited ("Euronet" or "Essentis") acquired during the year ended December 31, 2011 and 2009, respectively.
 All intercompany balances and transactions have been eliminated.

 On September 21, 2010, the Company dissolved its partnership in Madrid, Spain with Sistema 4B, S.A. ("Sistema").
 As a result, the Company paid Sistema 1.0 million Euros (approximately \$1.2 million) during the year ended December 31, 2010.
-Noncontrolling interest in this partnership of \$1.4 million was included in other long-term liabilities as of December 31, 2009.